Kyrie890514/sentence-bank/README.md

 # sentence-bank

-Collect some beloved or meaningful sentences from books or videos.
+Collect some beloved or meaningful sentences from books or videos to help me learn English.